dhall-lang/dhall-lang/standard/multiline.md

     foo
     bar
     ''

+... which is also the same as this expression:

+      ''
+    foo
+    bar
+    ''

+... but NOT the same as this expression:

+      ''
+    foo
+    bar
+      ''

+The first three examples are equivalent to:

+    "foo\nbar\n"

+... whereas the fourth example is equivalent to:

+    "foo\nbar\n  "

 This feature only strips spaces (i.e. `\u0020`) and not any other form of whitespace.
 For example, leading tabs are not stripped in this way.